suxuekun/libpyiotcloud/_developer_guide/README_rest_api.md

 		   { 'status': 'NG', 'message': string}
 		   // version is the version of the firmware to use
 		   // note that user can select the latest version or the same version (as per Sree)
+		   // This API will return immediately if all devices to be updated are online.
+		   //   If atleast 1 is offline, it takes 3 seconds to find out (timeout for waiting device response) so the API will only return after 3 seconds.
+		   // GET OTA STATUSES should be polled to determine if the OTA update is completed.

 		P. GET UPDATE FIRMWARE
 		-  Request: